 In a nutshell, Collection ads display an image or video as the ad’s hero shot, followed by a product catalog at the bottom.

 The hero shot can be in either photo or video form.

 As the audience clicks on the post, the ad will enter full-screen mode — creating an immersive mobile experience.

-You can include more than 12 images within the ad, with up to four products displayed under the hero shot.
+You can include more than 12 images within these Instagram ads, with up to four products displayed under the hero shot.

-Make sure you pick compelling media content for prompting users to explore your ad collection.
+Make sure you pick compelling content to prompt users to explore your full collection.

 Instagram advertising is simple yet effective.
 With the right ad campaign, you can take advantage of the platform’s massive audience to grow your brand.